leon-do/The-Chaos-Game---Sierpinski-Triangle/README.md

 4. Make the new point the previous point
 5. repeat steps 2-5

 Even though the vertex is picked at random, the 'chaos' will make a Sierpinski Triangle.
+This is based off the idea of fractals...whatever that means